A Non Stick Decision

 After "Teflon" or other non-stick surfaces are scratched or tainted in any way, they are more susceptible to breakdown at lower temperatures.
 There have been reports of some instances of toxicity at lower temperatures.

 What products may have PTFE?

 Product brand names containing PTFE include non-stick Teflon, SilverStone, Supra, Calphalon, All-Clad, Circulon, Emerilware, Farberware, Meyer, KitchenAid, Krups, and George Foreman.
 The stain repellants StainMaster and Scotchgard also contain PTFE.

-Silicone-coated brand name cookware such as Baker's Secret and EKCO, will not produce toxic fumes, and are considered safe.
-Because cookware and appliance manufacturers are not required to label their products with warnings or composition statements, contact the manufacturer if there is any question about any item that will be heated or is heat-producing.
+Silicone-coated brand name cookware such as Baker's Secret and EKCO will not produce toxic fumes and are considered safe.
+Because cookware and appliance manufacturers are not required to label their products with warnings or composition statements, it is critical that you contact the manufacturer if there is any question about any item that will be heated or is heat-producing.